tenzir/zeek-tenzir/README.md

 ### intel.bro

-This script defines the [intelligence framework][intel-framework] integration.
-Whenever new intelligence is added, the script performs a historic intel lookup for the item.
+This script integrates VAST with the [intelligence framework][intel-framework]:
+Whenever Bro processes a new intelligence item, the script performs a historic lookup for the new item in VAST.
+If there exists relevant data, VAST sends the result back, which the scripts then writes into the file `historic-intel.log`.

 If there's currently no connection to VAST, then the script queues the item until the connection becomes available again.

 ### main.bro